-Our Canadian and U.S. produce is actively sold cross-border.
-In addition, we utilize third party suppliers to grow and distribute produce from Canada and Mexico.
-Markets in the United States, Canada and Mexico may be affected from time to time by trade rulings and the imposition of customs, duties, and other tariffs.
 There can be no assurance that our financial condition and results of operations will not be materially adversely affected by trade rulings and the imposition of customs duties or other tariffs in the future.
 Furthermore, there is no assurance that further trade actions will not be initiated by U.S. producers of greenhouse or field grown vegetables.
-Any prolonged disruption in the flow of our product across the U.S.-Canada and U.S-Mexico border could have an adverse effect on our financial condition and results of our produce operations.
+Any prolonged disruption in the flow of our product across the U.S.-Canada and U.S-Mexico border (which would be exacerbated by tariffs and/or trade restrictions) could have an adverse effect on our financial condition and results of our produce operations.